Most complaints procedures have the same basic steps. Find out who to talk to and what to say.

 - keep a copy

-Take care about what you include with your complaint.
-Send anything that you need to illustrate your complaint, but leave out irrelevant documents, and don’t send anything that the organisation already has.
-For example, you don’t need to send your landlord a copy of your tenancy agreement.
+Send copies of anything that is relevant to support your complaint.
+Don't send anything that the organisation already has or that isn't relevant.
+For example, you don't need to send your landlord a copy of your tenancy agreement.
 Only send photocopies and not originals.